Uses of open science: Bibliometrics and its limitations

 After the Second World War, the reception of scientific publications has been increasingly measured by quantitative counts of citations.
-The field of bibliometrics coalesced in parallel to the development of the first computed search engine, the Science Citation Index, originally incepted by Eugene Garfield in 1962.
-Founding figures of the field, like the British historian of science Derek John de Solla Price, were proponents of bibliometric reductionism, that is the reduction of all possible bibliometric indicators to citation data and citation graphs.
-Bibliometric indicators, like the Impact Factor have had a significant influence over research policy and research evaluation after the 1970s.
+The field of bibliometrics coalesced in parallel to the development of the first computerized search engine, the Science Citation Index, originally established by Eugene Garfield in 1962.
+Founding figures of the field, like the British historian of science Derek John de Solla Price, were proponents of bibliometric reductionism, i.e., the reduction of all possible bibliometric indicators to citation data and citation graphs.
+Bibliometric indicators, like the Impact Factor, have had a significant influence over research policy and research evaluation since the 1970s.

-Academic search engine, citation data collection and the related metrics were intentionally designed to favor English-speaking journals.
-Until the development of open science platforms "very little [was] actually known about the impact of Latin American journals overall".
+Academic search engine, citation data collection, and the related metrics were intentionally designed to favor English-speaking journals.
+Until the development of open science platforms, "very little [was] actually known about the impact of Latin American journals overall".
 The use of standard bibliometric indicators like the impact factor yielded a very limited outlook on the breadth and diversity of the academic publishing ecosystem in this region and other non-Western areas: "Putting aside issues of equity, the underrepresentation and shear low number of journals from developing countries mean that journals that are geared towards the developing world will have less of its citations counted than one geared towards journals that are in the dataset."

-In the early developments, the open science movement partly coopted the standard tools of bibliometrics and quantitative evaluation: "the fact that no reference was made to metadata in the main OA declarations (Budapest, Berlin, Bethesda) has led to a paradoxical situation (…) it was through the use of the Web of Science that OA advocates were eager to show how much accessibility led to a citation advantage compared to paywalled articles."
+In its early developments, the open science movement partly coopted the standard tools of bibliometrics and quantitative evaluation: "the fact that no reference was made to metadata in the main OA declarations (Budapest, Berlin, Bethesda) has led to a paradoxical situation (…) it was through the use of the Web of Science that OA advocates were eager to show how much accessibility led to a citation advantage compared to paywalled articles."
 After 2000, an important bibliometric literature was devoted to the citation advantage of open access publications.

-By the end of the 2000s, the impact factor and other metrics have been held increasingly held responsible a systemic locked-in of prestigious non-accessible sources.
-Key figures of the open science movement like Stevan Harnad called for the creation of "open access scientometrics" that would take "advantage of the wealth of usage and impact metrics enabled by the multiplication of online, full-text, open access digital archives."
+By the end of the 2000s, the impact factor and other metrics had been increasingly held responsible for a systemic lock-in of prestigious non-accessible sources.
+Key figures of the open science movement, such as Stevan Harnad, called for the creation of "open access scientometrics" that would take "advantage of the wealth of usage and impact metrics enabled by the multiplication of online, full-text, open access digital archives."
 As the public of open science expanded beyond academic circles, new metrics should aim for "measuring the broader societal impacts of scientific research."